|

 prcd gene in the retina will be studied, with goals of understanding the basis

 of this disease and searching for treatments or even, eventually, cures.”
+The new OptiGen prcd mutation test accurately detects the

 presence or absence of the mutant prcd disease gene copy.
 It replaces earlier